bejayoharen/bjorg.github.io/_drafts/autonomy-vs-clarity.md

 Over the years I've gone back and forth about what is the right approach to management and leadership -- should you give your team the autonomy and trust to develop solutions themselves, or should you give them specific objectives and direct the team in a hands-on way?
 Should you come to the table with a strong point of view and get as much buy-in as you can, or build consensus by working with all stakeholders to come up with a plan?

-I've gone back and forth on these questions over the years only to realize the obvious, that a good leader has a toolkit of different approaches and knows which to apply when.
-I see the options on a range from focusing on autonomy to focusing on clarity, although, of course, you can never be successful without a little of each.
+Mulling these questions over eventually lead me to the obvious conclusion, that a good leader has a toolkit of different approaches and knows which to apply when.
+Two very important factors are how much autonomy each approach allows the team to have and how much clarity it gives them about what they need to do, especially since it's hard to give your team a lot of clarity and a lot of autonomy.

 <div style="margin: 1em auto; text-align: center; max-width:900px;" class="mermaid">
 ---